 Pharmaceuticals like cold & flu remedies, cough meds and antibiotics sales got +18.1%, +16.9%, and +15.4% respectively.

 Internet and telecommunication companies are at their best.
 While businesses are stuck working from home, a need for a high-speed safe connection increases.
 Companies are desperate to find a smoothly working medium for corporate communication.
-Slack, Zoom, Skype, Google Hangouts, Mattermost, Microsoft Teams are putting more efforts in ads and services upgrades.
+Slack, Zoom, Skype, Google Hangouts, Mattermost, Microsoft Teams are putting more effort into ads and services upgrades.
 Google and Microsoft are even developing enhanced teleconferencing tools for free to support a “work from home” mode.
 The whole world now depends on them.
-So this is how modern day heroes look like, huh?
+So this is how modern-day heroes look like, huh?

 #1 Delay in Shipments